Is Molly Dangerous? Mapping Out the Dangers of This Club Drug

 Synthetic Drug Abuse

 Molly, aka MDMA or Ecstasy, is a party drug created in an illegal laboratory setting.
 It is a synthetic drug with psychoactive and stimulant effects that can alter one’s mood, perception, and overall senses.
+Not all drugs sold as ecstasy contain pure MDMA; they often include harmful fillers or other unknown chemicals.

 The Drug Enforcement Administration (DEA) has categorized Molly as a Scheduled I-controlled substance in the US.
 This means it has a high potential for abuse and no accepted medical use.